yadavalu/Chess/README.md

 # Chess
-## A chess game written in SFML C++
+## A chess game written in SFML and Qt C++

-This repository has a finished graphics for chess (located in branch UI).
+This repository has a finished graphics for chess (located in branch Graphics).
 The AI is still in progress!

 ## Run